kyma-project/api-gateway/docs/user/README.md

 ## What Is API Gateway?

-API Gateway is a Kyma module, which provides functionalities that allow you to expose and secure APIs.
+API Gateway is a Kyma module with which you can expose and secure APIs.

-To use the API Gateway module, the Istio module must be also added.
-By default, both the API Gateway and Istio modules are automatically added once you create a Kyma runtime instance.
+To use the API Gateway module, you must also add the Istio module.
+By default, both the API Gateway and Istio modules are automatically added when you create a Kyma runtime instance.

 ## Features

 The API Gateway module offers the following features:

 - Ory Oathkeeper installation: The module simplifies and manages the installation of Ory Oathkeeper.
 - API Exposure: The module combines ORY Oathkeeper and Istio capabilities to offer the APIRule CustomResourceDefinition.
 By creating APIRule custom resources, you can easily and securely expose your workloads.
 - Kyma Gateway installation: The module installs the default simple TLS Kyma Gateway.

 ## Architecture